The Last Days of Pompeii (1959 film): Plot

-Glaucus, a centurion returning to his home in Pompeii after a spell in Palestine, arrives on the edge of town just in time to see Ione, the beautiful daughter of the city's Consul, lose control of her chariot.
-Glaucus saves Ione's life and then heads into town to see his father.
-On the way, Glaucus intervenes in defense of a thief named Antonius, who is being severely punished on orders given by Gallinus, a disreputable Praetorian Guard.
-On arriving at his father's house, Glaucus discovers that it has been looted and his father murdered by a band of ruthless hooded thieves who have been terrorizing the city, always leaving a cross painted on a wall as a calling card.
+Glaucus, a centurion returning to his home in Pompeii after a spell in Roman Palestine, sees Ione, the daughter of the city's Consul, lose control of her chariot.
+He saves Ione's life and then continues his journey.
+En route, Glaucus intervenes in defense of Antonius, a thief who is being severely punished on orders given by the Praetorian Guard Gallinus.

+Glaucus later discovers that his father's house has been looted and his father was murdered by a band of hooded thieves who have been terrorizing Pompeii, always leaving a cross painted on a wall as a calling card.
 Glaucus vows revenge against the killers.

 In order to convince the Emperor that the mass murders are not a sign of trouble, Ascanius, the Consul of Pompeii, orders a citywide festival.
-In the streets, Antonius rolls a drunken soldier and steals his pouch.
-The pouch contains a ring that belonged to Glaucus's father and a black hood identical to that worn by the band of killers.
-Antonius brings the ring to Glaucus' friend Marcus, who follows the suspicious soldier to Pompeii's Temple of Isis.
+In the streets, Antonius rolls a drunken soldier and steals his money bag.
+It contains a ring that belonged to Glaucus's father and a black hood identical to that worn by the killers.
+Antonius brings the ring to Glaucus' friend Marcus, who follows the soldier to Pompeii's Temple of Isis.
 But before Marcus can tell anybody what he has discovered, he is killed by Arbaces, the High Priest of Isis, and his body is left to be found with a Christian cross carved into it.

-During the festival Glaucus takes out his anger by getting drunk and crashes a party at Ascanius's house.
+During the festival, Glaucus takes out his anger by getting drunk and crashes a party at Ascanius's house.
 There, Gallinus tries to rape Nydia, Ione's blind slave, much to the amusement of the crowd.
-Glaucus defends Nydia, easily defeating Gallinus in a fight.
+Glaucus defends Nydia, defeating Gallinus in a fight.

 The next day Marcus's funeral is held, with Glaucus and Antonius in attendance.
 After the ceremony, Antonius reaffirms his anti-Christian prejudices.
-But Nydia is a Christian, and thinking she is addressing Antonius, says that he should attend a secret Christian gathering to find out how good the Christians really are, and tells him how to find it.
+But Nydia is a Christian, and thinking she is addressing Antonius, says he should attend a secret Christian gathering to change his mind and tells him how to find it.
 However, it is Gallinus who hears her plea.
-Gallinus is in charge of persecuting Christians and, with this piece of information, that night rounds up and imprisons all the Christians.
-The leader of the Christians is tortured with his followers.
-They are condemned to death, accused of the crime wave that has affected Pompeii.
+Gallinus is in charge of persecuting Christians and, with this piece of information, that night rounds up and imprisons all of them.
+They are tortured and condemned to death, accused of the crime wave that has affected Pompeii.